-Whether you’re unlucky to access your original library or any backup of it, or you’ve added dozens of tracks to your iTunes Library since last update and synced your iTunes Library to your iPhone, iPad, or iPod with these tracks, you should try to recover your iTunes library from your iPod or iOS device.
-Apple described this method you can follow to Move your iTunes library to another library, by connecting the device > File > Devices > Transfer Purchases from <DeviceName>.
-However, if your device contains other media that you’ve ripped from CD or downloaded from other online store, you can either go back to the original sources or use third party software to extract your data from your device.
+Whether you’re unlucky to access your original library or any backup of it, or you’ve added dozens of tracks to your iTunes library since the last update and synced your iTunes Library to your iPhone, iPad, or iPod with these tracks, you should try to recover your iTunes library from your iPod or iOS device.
+Apple described this method you can follow to move your iTunes library to another library, by connecting the device > File > Devices > Transfer Purchases from <DeviceName>.
+However, if your device contains other media that you’ve ripped from CD or downloaded from other online stores, you can either go back to the original sources or use third-party software to extract your data from your device.

-iOS Data Transfer is your must-have iOS phone transfer, between iPhone, iPad and computers.
-With its’ iTunes Library Rebuild feature, you can easily restore iTunes library from iPod and other iOS device, convenient and awesome.
-If your old iTunes Library file doesn’t contain the latest music, videos or apps you’ve added to iTunes.
+iOS Data Transfer is your must-have iOS phone transfer, between iPhone, iPad, and computers.
+With its’ iTunes Library Rebuild feature, you can easily restore the iTunes library from iPod and other iOS devices, convenient and awesome.
+If your old iTunes Library file doesn’t contain the latest music, videos, or apps you’ve added to iTunes.
 And this iTunes library rebuilder allows you to fix damaged iTunes library and restore all your music, playlists and albums, and more.

 To get started, download the free trial version to start restoring your iTunes library.

 Step 1.
 Launch iTunes Rebuilder and connect iPod or iPhone/iPad

 Then take out the iOS device like iPod, iPhone or iPad which contains the latest added tracks and plug into your computer.

 The software will instantly recognize your iPod and show it on the left panel.
 To restore your damaged iTunes library from iPhone iPos device, you should click on “Transfer Device Media to iTunes”.